Kelerchian/Caretaker/README.md

 ## Planned Features

 - [x] Extension - Image input
+- [ ] Extension - Select Object - Works like select.
+Available values are being showed as object with modifiable structure
 - [ ] Custom Object Classname
 - [ ] Custom HTML Object Label
 - [ ] Custom HTML Object Description
+- [ ] Conditional Child Input Object (Additional child input that shows when an object's value meets certain conditions)
 - [ ] Extension Documentation - How to extend Caretaker Input
+- [ ] Caretaker View - New breed of HTML views

 ## Project Status

+Currently, Caretaker is in testing phase.
+But my team at work is building projects using Caretaker.
+Bugs are being exterminated, potential features are being considered.

 ## License